 - Leafgro compost is a good product at a great price.
 It’s also an outstanding example of recycling.
 By composting leaves and grass clippings that would have normally been disposed of in a landfill, the Maryland Environmental Service converts organic wastes into a valuable resource.

-- Fafard Complete Planting Mix adds organic matter to red clay or sandy soil, conditioning garden beds and landscapes and promoting healthy root growth.
+- Fafard Ultra Outdoor Planting Mix adds organic matter to red clay or sandy soil, conditioning garden beds and landscapes and promoting healthy root growth.
 It’s specially formulated to drain well while retaining moisture.
 Recommended for any and all outdoor plants – trees, shrubs, vegetable & flower beds.
 It’s also recommended for lawn repair.

 Favorite potting medium

 - Espoma Organic Potting Mix.
 No synthetic plant foods or chemicals are used.
 A premium blend enhanced with Myco-tone Mycorrhizae.